Legion-Team/legion-protocol-contracts/docs/src/src/interfaces/ILegionSealedBidAuctionSale.sol/interface.ILegionSealedBidAuctionSale.md

 ## Functions
 ### initialize

-Initialized the contract with correct parameters.
+Initializes the contract with correct parameters.

 ```solidity